 The forecaster drawn synopic maps provide details of solar features:

 Active regions are localized magnetic fields on the Sun.
 Areas with strong or intense magnetic fields provide energy for solar flares and coronal mass ejections (CMEs), so accurate forecasting of space weather activity requires an accurate picture of these regions..
-Active regions are given official numbers by SWPC, and the drawings include the probabilities of C, M, and X class flares for the next 24 hours associated with each active region, along with the proton probability.
+Active regions are given official numbers by SWPC, and the drawings include the probabilities of C, M, and X class flares for the next 24 hours associated with each active region, along with a proton event probability.

 Coronal holes are single polarity magnetic regions that are the source of high speed solar winds which drive magnetospheric activity.
 Coronal holes are the most common cause of geomagnetic storms.
 Coronal holes have historically been identified from He I 10830A ground-based observations.
 The boundaries of coronal holes are shown on the synoptic drawings as lines with hash marks on the coronal hole side of the boundary line.